kubernetes/website/content/en/docs/concepts/cluster-administration/system-traces.md

 ## Trace Collection

-Kubernetes components have built-in grpc exporters for OTLP to export traces, either with an OpenTelemetry Collector, or without an OpenTelemetry Collector.
+Kubernetes components have built-in gRPC exporters for OTLP to export traces, either with an OpenTelemetry Collector, or without an OpenTelemetry Collector.

 For a complete guide to collecting traces and using the collector, see